Concordium/concordium.github.io/source/shared/smart-contracts/general/contract-schema.rst

 Usually these bytes have structure and this structure is known to the smart contract as part of the contract functions, but outside of these functions it can be difficult to make sense of the bytes.
-This is especially the case when inspecting a complex state of a contract instance or when passing complex parameters to a smart contract function.
+This is especially the case when inspecting a complex return value from or passing a complex parameters to a smart contract function.
 In the latter case, the bytes should either be serialized from structured data or written manually.

 The solution for avoiding manual parsing of bytes is to capture this information in a *smart contract schema*, which describes how to make structure from the